Sanguisorba officinalis: Ethnomedical uses

 It has been used in traditional Chinese medicine (TCM) where it is known by the name Di Yu.
-It is said to cool the blood, stop bleeding, clear heat, and heal wounds (Chinese Herbal Materia Medica by Dan Bensky).
+It is said to cool the blood, stop bleeding, clear heat, and heal wounds.

 Specifically, the root is used to stop bloody dysentery, nosebleeds, and is applied topically to treat burns and insect bites.

 Phytochemistry

 Sanguiin H-6 is a dimeric ellagitannin that can be found in S. officinalis.

 Ziyuglycoside II is a triterpenoid saponin that can be found in S. officinalis.